nationalarchives/miiify/README.md

 Setup and deployment: start with [doc/installation.md](doc/installation.md).

-Traditional annotation servers require databases, complex configuration, and specialized deployment.
-They separate your annotations from your content workflows.

-Miiify solves this by treating annotations like source code: store them in Git, serve them from an optimized runtime.
+Miiify treats annotations like source code: store them in Git, serve them from an optimized runtime.

 Your annotations evolve like a codebase.
 Anyone who already uses Git can contribute using the same workflow—commit, review, merge.
 No database setup, no config files, just JSON files and Git.